PointMaster-POS/Web-Cashier/README.md

     <pre>
         <code>npm start</code>
     </pre>
-    <p>Follow the on-screen instructions to use the app on your mobile device or simulator.</p>

   <h2 id="contributing">Contributing</h2>
   <p>We welcome contributions!
 If you would like to contribute to this project, please follow these steps:</p>